Applications for Risk and Resilience Grants Program are now closed and currently being assessed.

 About the Risk and Resilience Grants Program

-The Risk and Resilience Grants Program is funded under the National Partnership Agreement on Natural Disaster Risk Reduction (NPA).
+The Risk and Resilience Grants Program is funded under the National Partnership Agreement on Disaster Risk Reduction (NPA).

 Current funding opportunity

 Grants of between $10,000 and $250,000 are available under this program.

 Interested organisations should review the guidelines for the program and the National Disaster Risk Reduction Framework to support the development of project proposals.

 The following organisations from Victoria can apply for the Risk and Resilience Grant Program:

 - State government departments and agencies including floodplain management authorities